northridge-dev/ai-intro/syllabus_spring.md

 ### Journal Club (20%)

-Most weeks, you'll read a paper, article, transcript, or blog post outside of class and discuss it in class.
-Your grade will be determined by a short in-class writing assignment and discussion participation. (~15 equally weighted grades)
+Most weeks, you'll read a paper, article, or blog post outside of class and discuss it in class.
+You'll be graded on a short in-class writing assignment and discussion participation. (~15 equally weighted grades)

 ### Code Contributions (40%)